eonx-com/payment-gateway-frontend-checksums/README.md

 ## Pull Request workflow

-Pull requests made against this repo are only created automatically, they will need a senior staff member to merge the pull request into the master branch.
+Pull requests are automatically made when a branch matching the `RELEASE/*` pattern is pushed to, each pull request will need a senior staff member to review and merge into the master branch.

+The branch will be generated, have the updated version.json file committed, and pushed by the Github Action running on the [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/) repo.

-Once the pull request is merged into the master branch, the version.json file will become available for the Payment Gateway Checksum Lambda to verify against.
+Once the pull request is merged into the master branch, the version.json file will become available for the [Payment Gateway - Serverless Checksum Lambda](https://github.com/eonx-com/payment-gateway-checksums-serverless) to verify against.

 **Note:** ***False positives may occur for about 10 minutes after merging as the the GitHub supplied [RAW](https://raw.githubusercontent.com/eonx-com/payment-gateway-frontend-checksums/master/versions.json) URL is cached.***